 Abraham Colles (1773 – 1843) was an Irish surgeon and anatomist.

-Inspired having stumbled upon an anatomy book swept away by flooding from the local doctor.
+Inspired after stumbling upon an anatomy book swept away by flooding from the local doctor.
 Most important work – Treatise on Surgical Anatomy, (Dublin, 1811) with significant pathological descriptions still in use today

 Eponymously associated with the Colles Fracture – describing the deformity 80 years prior to the discovery of x-ray.
-Advocated use of tin splints to stabilise fracture following closed reduction and the use of mercury in treatment of syphilis.
+Colles advocated use of tin splints to stabilise fracture following closed reduction and the use of mercury in treatment of syphilis.

 - 1795 – Bachelor of Arts, Trinity College Dublin.
 Given a license to practice by the college of surgeons.